agude/agude.github.io/_drafts/2020-04-27-data_science_notebook_templates.md

 [example]: {{ file_dir }}/example_plot.svg

-With all the font sizes set, my patented stripes, and a focused legend.
+With all the font sizes already set, my patented stripes in the background, and a focused legend.

 Enjoy the templates, I hope they make you more productive!
 And it you are feeling generous, I would love [contributions][submit]!